barry-ha/Griduino/docs/ASSEMBLY.md

 * **Tiny flat head screwdriver.** If you use the 4-terminal strip after assembly (optional), it needs an unusually narrow-bladed screwdriver to reach the recessed screw heads.
 A "jeweler's screwdriver" will work well here.

+* **Surgical clamp** or **clothespin** can be helpful to hold small parts onto the PCB.
+For example, the flat voltage regulator chip is a surface-mount device that needs something to accurately hold it in place to solder its first pin.

-* **Ohmmeter.** Use an ohmmeter or VOM (volt-ohm-milliameter) to measure resistors before installation to help ensure you have the right one in the right place.
+* **Ohmmeter.** Use an ohmmeter or VOM (volt-ohm-milliammeter) to measure resistors before installation to help ensure you have the right one in the right place.

 * **Scosche Magnetic Mount.** Eventually you'll want a way to mount this in your vehicle within easy view.
 The Griduino case can most likely be adapted to almost any popular cellphone mounting system.
 A particularly convenient and interchangeable system is the **Scosche Magic Mount** product line.
 It has a magnetic base mounted to the dashboard, and a ferrous plate stuck on the back of a Griduino or cellphone. https://www.scosche.com/

-<h2>3.
-Identifying the Components</h2>
+## 3. Identifying the Components

 Some of Griduino's hardware, such as the connectors and PCB, should be easy to identify.
 Every connector has a different footprint and will only fit one way.